-Distribution to Administering Return & Inventory Pvxis Disposal Activities Expired substances are placed Only Fire Paramedics are Controlled When a station requests into the expired bin in Pyxis for a refill, a form is authorized to check substances are machines under a witness controlled substances in shipped to the Ben filled out and signed off Remaining unused portion of and out using biometric by two Fire Chiefs.
-Clark Public Safety the medication will be picked logins.
-Training Center The substances are then up by Fire Chief and returned County Fire Department Receiving and checked out of the CII to Ben Clark Public Safety Policy Manual 37244, safe and transported in stocking of Training Center for disposal Narcotics Handling and controlled a double-locked process.
-Documentation states, "All substances are container in a County Fire Department transactions conducted by a department owned and performed by at Policy Manual 37244, Narcotics paramedic will require a operated vehicle by a least two Fire Handling and Documentation witness to authenticate."
+Flowchart 1: Controlled Substance Management Process Distribution to Administering Return & Inventory Pyxis Activities Disposal Expired substances are placed Only Fire Paramedics are Controlled When a station requests into the expired bin in Pyxis substances are for a refill, a form is authorized to check machines under a witness shipped to the Ben controlled substances in filled out and signed off Remaining unused portion of and out using biometric Clark Public Safety by two Fire Chiefs. the medication will be picked Training Center The substances are then logins. up by Fire Chief and returned Receiving and County Fire Department checked out of the CII to Ben Clark Public Safety Policy Manual 37244, stocking of safe and transported in Training Center for disposal Narcotics Handling and controlled a double-locked process. substances are container in a Documentation states, "All County Fire Department transactions conducted by a performed by at department owned and Policy Manual 37244, Narcotics least two Fire operated vehicle by a paramedic will require a Handling and Documentation witness to authenticate."
 Chiefs.
 Fire Chief. states "Expiring narcotics County Fire Department need to be replaced 14 days Policy Manual 37244, prior to expiration date."
-Narcotics Handling and At least two Fire Chiefs are Documentation further required for disposal and sign states, "All narcotics need to be scanned daily before 10 off on disposal forms.
+Narcotics Handling and At least two Fire Chiefs are Documentation further required for disposal and sign states, "All narcotics need to off on disposal forms. be scanned daily before 10